SunatP/ITCS443_Parallel/Exercise/EX4/README.md

 ## 2. Suppose that a parallel program will be executed on 16 processors.

-- How much the ideal speedup would achieve?
+- 1.How much the ideal speedup would achieve?
-- If the program has a 4% serial portion, how much speedup can it achieve based on Amdahl's Law?
+- 2.If the program has a 4% serial portion, how much speedup can it achieve based on Amdahl's Law?
-- How much speedup limit the program can expect?
+- 3.How much speedup limit the program can expect?

 ข้อแรกตอบ 16 ตัว<br>